josephwright/josephwright.github.io/_posts/2020-08-20-newdocumentcommand-versus-newcommand-versus.md

 Creating new document commands in LaTeX has traditionally been the job of `\newcommand`.
 This lets you create command with mandatory arguments, and can also add a first optional argument.
 However, it can't create more complex
-commands: LaTeX uses for examples stars, multiple optional arguments, _etc._ To create these, the kernel itself uses lower-level TeX programming.
+commands: LaTeX uses for example stars, multiple optional arguments, _etc._ To create these, the kernel itself uses lower-level TeX programming.
 But this is opaque to many users, and a variety of packages have been created to ease the burden.